 Each Dwelling Unit Individually Numbered.
 Each dwelling unit shall be individually numbered and shall be marked and clearly visible from the street or any internal driveways.

 Placard on Each Dwelling Unit.
-A placard of the size of shall be placed on each dwelling unit for easy identification of each dwelling unit.
+A placard the size of at least 16 sq. ft. shall be placed on each dwelling unit for easy identification of each dwelling unit.

 Internal Numbers.
 Internal numbers are for the identification of dwelling units that the STR owner has identified on the site plan that is required as part of the STR application process.
 See Sec.
 3-B, Minimum Registration Requirements.